informatics-isi-edu/ermrestjs/docs/dev-docs/api.md

 #### reference.exportTemplates : <code>Object</code>
 Will return the expor templates that are available for this reference.
-It will validate the templates that are defined in annotation.
+It will validate the templates that are defined in annotations.
 If its `detailed` context and annotation was missing, it will return the default export template.